UMR-CNRM/snowtools/doc/source/hpc/hpc-essentials.rst

 The full documentation for pre-staging requests is available here (in French): http://confluence.meteo.fr/spaces/~romain.roehrig/pages/263753981/Pr%C3%A9-staging+sur+hendrix?preview=%2F263753981%2F263753983%2Fdoc_pre-staging_hendrix.pdf

-You can only connect to Hendrix through a telent protocole with limited shell commands to explore the the file system.
+You can only connect to Hendrix through a telnet protocole with limited shell commands to explore the the file system.
 On HPC, you must first load hpss (module load hpss) before you can connect to Hendrix with the "hshell" command.